tortlab/phase_phase/README.md

 When using real signals, a window will open and ask for a .mat file.
 You can actually choose more than one file, which can be sessions from the same animal, several sessions from several animals, or just one session from one animal.
-The only requisite is that the file must contain an array structured as channels x time which should be  *named LFP*.
+The only requisite is that the file must contain an array structured as channels x time which should be  named "LFP".
 As a template, we refer to our data avaiable at Dryad.

 To avoid memory out messages, the script opens and runs each file in sequential order.